 • Argue you were not at the location where you claim the slip and fall accident occurred.

-• Argue that any other reasonable visitor would have noticed the dangerous condition and went out of their way to avoid it.
+• Argue that any other reasonable visitor would have noticed the dangerous condition and gone out of their way to avoid it.

-Our slip and fall accident attorneys have seen these tactics before and they never surprise us, effectively protecting you from them.
+Our slip and fall injury attorneys have seen these tactics before and they never surprise us.
+Since we understand the insurance company’s defense tactics, we can protect your rights and establish the property owner’s negligence.

-With thorough accident investigation and case preparation, lawyers advocate for injured clients and fight to give them the best odds for receiving maximum compensation for their injury claims by building a strong case against careless property owners.
+With thorough accident investigation and case preparation, our lawyers will advocate for you and fight to give you the best odds of receiving maximum compensation through your slip and fall claim.

 Recovering Compensation After a South Carolina Slip and Fall Accident

-• Medical expenses including ambulance ride, emergency room visit, hospital stay, surgery, follow-up care, diagnostic imaging, prescriptions, and travel to and from the hospital/doctor.
+• Medical bills and treatment expenses, including ambulance rides, emergency room visits, hospital stays, surgery, follow-up care, diagnostic imaging, prescriptions, and travel to and from the hospital/doctor.

 • Rehabilitation costs such as physical therapy, occupational therapy, and mental health services.